-While this figure may not seem reassuring, it is still crucial for patients to undergo testing once they begin exhibiting symptoms.
+While this figure may not seem reassuring, it is still crucial for patients to undergo testing as soon as they begin exhibiting symptoms.
 The results will help physicians provide a diagnosis and appropriate treatment suggestions, which will enable patients and their families to make plans and prepare for the future.

-“When anything happens that makes someone raise their eyebrow, it should also raise a red flag,” states Amanda Smith, MD, Medical Director of the Byrd Alzheimer’s Institute.
-For instance, if someone you love is always punctual and never forgets an appointment but suddenly misses several over the course of a few weeks, it’s time to see the doctor, urges Dr. Smith.
+“When anything happens that makes someone raise their eyebrow, it should also raise a red flag,” states Amanda Smith, MD, medical director of the Byrd Alzheimer’s Institute.
+For instance, if someone you love is always punctual and never forgets an appointment but suddenly misses several over the course of a few weeks, it’s time to see the doctor, Dr. Smith urges.

-As with the treatment of any medical condition, physicians will ask for a rundown of a patient’s past and current health issues and all medications they are currently taking.
+As with the treatment of any medical condition, physicians will ask for a rundown of a patient’s past and present health issues and all medications they are currently taking.
 The doctor will also take a brief family medical history to assess the patient’s risk of developing certain conditions due to genetic, lifestyle and environmental factors.
 For example, if a patient’s parent had early-onset Alzheimer’s disease, it increases the likelihood that the patient will also develop this disease.

 If the cause of memory loss still hasn’t been determined, the doctor may perform mental status testing.
 There are two different tests used to assess a patient’s status, the Mini-Mental State Exam (MMSE) and the Mini-Cog.

 The MMSE will determine if a patient is aware of their symptoms and if they can remember a short list of words and instructions.
 This examination will also measure the strength and range of their everyday mental skills.
 According to the Alzheimer’s Association, the maximum MMSE score is 30 points.
 Lower scores suggest mild dementia (20-24), moderate dementia (13-20) or severe dementia (12 or less).